rsksmart/devportal-1.0/rif/marketplace/mainnet.md

 1. Download a browser wallet.
 Recommended: [Nifty Wallet](https://chrome.google.com/webstore/detail/nifty-wallet/jbdaocneiiinmjbjlgalhcelgbejmnid)
 2. Connect your wallet to RSK Mainnet.
 You can do it with the top left selector on Nifty Wallet.
 3. (optional) List RIF token balance using this address: [`0x2acc95758f8b5f583470ba265eb685a8f45fc9d5`](https://explorer.rsk.co/address/0x2acc95758f8b5f583470ba265eb685a8f45fc9d5).
-In Nifty wallet do this in Tokens tab.
+In Nifty wallet, you can do this in the Tokens tab.
-4. Browse to [RIF Marketplace](https://marketplace.rifos.org) to access the available services.
+4. Browse the [RIF Marketplace](https://marketplace.rifos.org) to access the available services.

 ## Smart contracts